 Enrollment and Classes:

-A: At this time normal P/NP policies are in place for fall 2020 as detailed on the OASA Deadlines and Enrollment Policies webpage for undergraduate students, and by the registrar for graduate students.
+A: At this time normal P/NP policies are in place for winter 2021 as detailed on the OASA Deadlines and Enrollment Policies webpage for undergraduate students, and by the registrar for graduate students.

 Tuition and Fees: